 Using Groz-Beckert sock needles guarantees a particularly trouble-free knitting process.

 Groz-Beckert stands for strictest tolerances and highest quality standards.
 Uniform quality from batch to batch ensures production of flawless fabric at all times.

-Single cylinder sock needle with predetermined breaking
+Single cylinder sock needle with break-off notch

 Butt breakage due to mechanical overload cannot always be prevented.
 To minimize the effects, and in agreement with the machine builder, certain hosiery needles are equipped with a predetermined breaking groove.

 The predetermined breaking groove is on both sides of the needle butt.
 Shape and position are jointly defined with the machine builder in such a way that the needle butt breaks straight when overloaded.
 This prevents costly damage to cylinder and cams.

 The transfer function of these needles helps to manufacture high quality openwork patterns or ribbed patterns on single cylinder machines.

 A needle with transfer function has a transfer milling between the loop-forming part and the needle butt, which can be designed as a groove or as a groove with additional transfer clip.
 These needles enable loops to be transferred to opposite needles.